Karlstad: Summer sports

+Motorcycle speedway takes place at the Kalvholmen Motorbana, situated in the southeast outskirts of the city.
+The team is called Solkatterna (the Sun Cats), who compete in the Swedish Speedway Team Championship.

 American football is also played on Tingvalla IP.
-The Carlstad Crusaders play in Superserien, the highest level and since the founding of the club in 1990, the team has attended eight finals, winning its first championship in 2010.
+The Carlstad Crusaders play in Superserien, the highest level since the founding of the club in 1990.
+The team has attended eight finals, winning its first championship in 2010.

 Karlstad is also famous for athletics.
 The club IF Göta has a number of international athletes and host the annual athletics meet Götagalan.
 There is an outdoor athletics track at Tingvalla IP and an indoor track (200 m) in Våxnäshallen.

 Another prominent sports club in Karlstad is OK Tyr, one of the largest orienteering clubs in Sweden.
 OK Tyr won Tiomila in 1989 and 1990.

 Public facilities

 Public sports facilities in Karlstad include Klarälvsbanan, a 90 km cycle path on a former railway line running north from Karlstad to Hagfors.
 It is popular with cyclists, inlines skaters and roller skiers.

 There is also a large number of open-air beaches and bathing spots by Vänern, smaller lakes and Klarälven in the municipality, and a 25 m indoor municipal swimming pool.

 Many wood-chip jogging trails, some of which are lit, can be found in the city outskirts.
 During wintertime, several are used for cross-country skiing.